bluesam1/chain-equity/README.md

 ## Project Structure

 This is a monorepo using npm workspaces for dependency management.
-The project is organized into three main workspaces:
+The project is organized into two main workspaces:

 ```
 chain-equity/